 Running late can add additional stress to the situation, and may cause you to overlook parts of the car seat installation.
 Plan for extra time so that you will feel more at ease and can take your time to properly install your child’s seat.
 Their safety is definitely worth every minute.

 Bring a Toy

 If you child is crying in the car is will not only be stressful on you but also the driver.
 This can be a safety issue is your driver is distracted.
-Ensure a pleasant ride by bringing your child’s favorite toy along or singing his favorite song.
+Ensure a pleasant ride by bringing your child’s favourite toy along or singing his favourite song.

 Consider a Lighter Car Seat.

 There are many different types of car seats on the market.
 Some are better made for travel while others are best kept in one place.
 Some people prefer to have a car seat that is a bit lighter to use when they are travelling.
 This may make transporting the seat to and from the taxi much easier.

 Bring a Car Seat Carrier

 There are car seat travel systems for sale that turn your car seat into one that rolls.
 This will make transporting your seat to and from a taxi much easier.
 Some even allow for the child to sit in the seat while it rolls which can eliminate your need for a stroller.